 CIS vendors.
 CIS vendors include both EHRs and LIS.
 CIS vendors did not develop their products with national/international data standards into their core designs.
 Data standards are an add-on to CIS’ information model to comply with meaningful use, which supports improvements in healthcare quality and safety by the implementation of certified EHRs.
 Further, CIS vendors place the burden of data standards alignment and dictionary population onto the client.
 This action propagates the current situation.

 Additionally, some vendors have created their own data terminologies as a response to a perceived lack of movement on a cohesive national interoperability strategy.
 While this may be initially enticing to their customers and serves to bind them to vendor specific products versus technology-agnostic alternatives, the deviation to a vendor-norm further fragments the overall healthcare data environment as each vendor takes its own data alignment approach, which is not in the national interest.
 The lack of interoperability with other vendor platforms will prove problematic in an increasingly mobile healthcare ecosystem and will eventually require vendors to expend resources to provide interoperability solutions to disparate competitor systems.
-SHIELD provides the authorative source for IVD produced laboratory data.
+SHIELD provides the authoritative source for IVD produced laboratory data.
 This eliminates the need for vendors and their clients to normalize their data from vendor specific terminologies to national/international standards in their own ecosystems and across vendor ecosystems.
 SHIELD and LIDR may reduce potential CIS liability associated with adverse patient results due to data mismatches.

 Device integration and CIS systems.
 Integration of IVD instrumentation with CIS platforms is essential for laboratory automation and efficient laboratory operations.
 However, the absence of consistent standard adoption for device-to-CIS integration requires that both IVD and CIS vendors maintain and support a wide array of integration and interface technologies.
 This drives cost into each party’s business operations.
 SHIELD promotes the use of IHE standards for IVD/CIS integration.
 This is supported by the IVD community and IVD Industry Connectivity Consortium (IICC).
 CIS vendors will need incentives, perhaps, as interface services are revenue-producing, although support costs may offset some profits.